* This is a sponsored post for Tideford Organics *

 - 1 pinch Sea salt and black pepper

-- Heat the oil in a large pan.
-Add the onion, celery, carrot and red pepper.
+- Heat 1 tablespoon Olive oil in a large pan.
+Add 1 Onion, 1 Celery, 1 Carrot and 1 Red bell pepper.
 Cook on a low heat until softened (about 8-10 minutes).
-Stir in the garlic.1 tablespoon Olive oil, 1 Onion, 1 Carrot, 1 Celery, 1 Red bell pepper, 2 Garlic clove
+Stir in 2 Garlic clove.

-- Add the beans, tomatoes and herbs and seasoning.
-Mix well.240 g Butter beans, 400 g Chopped tomatoes, 0.5 teaspoon dried thyme, 0.5 teaspoon Dried basil, 0.5 teaspoon paprika, 1 pinch Sea salt and black pepper
+- Add 240 g Butter beans, 400 g Chopped tomatoes, 0.5 teaspoon Dried thyme, 0.5 teaspoon Dried basil, 0.5 teaspoon Paprika and 1 pinch Sea salt and black pepper.
+Mix well.

-- Add the orzo and stock, stir and bring to the boil.
-Simmer for 10 minutes.150 g Orzo, 750 ml Vegetable stock
+- Add 150 g Orzo and 750 ml Vegetable stock, stir and bring to the boil.
+Simmer for 10 minutes.

-- Add the spinach and simmer until it has wilted.60 g Spinach
+- Add 60 g Spinach and simmer until it has wilted.

 - Add some croutons on top for some extra crunch.

 - Spice this soup up a little with a sprinkling of red chilli flakes before serving.

 - If you are making this soup for young children, then use a low salt stock.

 - Swap the butter beans for chickpea if you like.

 - You can make a creamy version of this by adding a drizzle of a vegan cream alternative and mix it together.